elliotthilaire-ca/clowns/README.md

 ### Publishing a prerelease version of the gem

 1. In your development branch, bump the gem version number and include a prerelease string.
-2. Manually trigger the [prerelease](../../actions/workflows/manual-prerelease.yml), specifying the name of your development branch.
+2. Manually trigger the [prerelease workflow](../../actions/workflows/manual-prerelease.yml), specifying the name of your development branch.

 ## Contributing